 I’ve since purchased 11 different preferred shares for my own portfolio, which yield over 6% before tax, and I plan to add more to my portfolio over time.
 I now classify these securities as fixed income in my portfolio, and thanks to my mother-in-law, I’m more comfortable with this asset class.

-If you’re just getting started with investing in preferred shares, you might want to consider an ETF, such as the BMO S&P/TSX Laddered Preferred Share ETF, TSE:ZPR, as an alternative to investing in individual securities.
+If you’re just getting started with investing in preferred shares, you might want to consider an ETF, such as the BMO S&P/TSX Laddered Preferred Share ETF, TSE:ZPR, or CPD, as an alternative to investing in individual securities.
 Preferreds shouldn’t comprise more than 10%, maybe 15%, of your overall portfolio.

 Before you go, here’s another article I think you might enjoy: Long-Term Investing Buy and Hold Strategies That You Can Use for a Lifetime.